matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 125) How is context switch invoked by OS and hardware?
 Answer: Many processors have special context-switching instructions, such as the CALL, RET, JMP, or INT instructions, which allow control to be transferred from one process to another.
 Processors also have special registers that store process state information, such as instruction counters, register status, and flags.
-In interrupt-based OS'es, context switching can be triggered by a hardware interrupt, such as from Real Time Clock, which triggers a program interrupt.
+In interrupt-based OSes, context switching can be triggered by a hardware interrupt, such as from Real Time Clock, which triggers a program interrupt.
 Others are thread-based.